Pool of London: History

 The Pool of London was of vital importance to the capital for centuries - as early as the 7th century Bede wrote that it was the reason for London's existence - but it reached its peak in the 18th and 19th centuries.
-By this time the river was lined with nearly-continuous walls of wharves running for miles along both banks, and hundreds of ships moored in the river or alongside the quays.
+By this time the river was lined with nearly-continuous walls of wharves running for miles along both banks, and hundreds of ships moored in the river or beside the quays.

-The Pool of London saw a phenomenal increase in both overseas and coastal trade in the second half of the eighteenth century.
+The Pool of London saw a large increase in both overseas and coastal trade in the second half of the 18th century.
 Two-thirds of coastal vessels using it were colliers meeting an increase in the demand for coal as the population of London rose.
 Coastal trade virtually doubled between 1750 and 1796 reaching 11,964 vessels in 1795.
-In overseas trade, in 1751 the Pool of London handled 1,682 ships and 234,639 tons of goods but by 1794 this had risen to 3,663 ships and 620,845 tons.
+In overseas trade in 1751, the Pool of London handled 1,682 ships and 234,639 tons of goods, but by 1794, this had risen to 3,663 ships and 620,845 tons.

 The congestion was so extreme that it was said to be possible to walk across the Thames simply by stepping from ship to ship.
 London's Docklands had their origins in the lack of capacity in the Pool of London which particularly affected the West India trade.
 The West India Dock Act 1799 allowed a new off-river dock to be built for produce from the West Indies and the rest of Docklands followed as landowners built enclosed docks with better security and facilities than the Pool's wharves.

 Even after the construction of off-river docks, the Pool of London remained an important part of the Port of London.
 Shipping needed unrestricted access to the Pool of London which imposed constraints on the crossings that became increasingly necessary with the commercial development on both sides of the river.
 The Thames Tunnel from Rotherhithe to Wapping was constructed between 1825 and 1843.
 Tower Bridge opened in 1894 as a bascule bridge.
-In 1909 the Pool came under the jurisdiction of the Port of London Authority.
-The docks thrived up until the 1950s, despite suffering extremely severe bomb damage during the Second World War.
+In 1909, the Pool came under the jurisdiction of the Port of London Authority.
+The docks thrived up until the 1950s, despite suffering severe bomb damage during the Second World War.